IC-Custom: Diverse Image Customization via In-Context Learning: Experiments

 \subsection{Experiments Setup}

-\paragraph{\textbf{Implementation Details}} \OurMethod is built upon a pre-trained text-to-image model FLUX.1-Fill-dev~\cite{FluxFill}.
-We train LoRA~\cite{hu2022lora} with rank 64 on the first 10 layers of both single blocks and double blocks, and directly fine-tune the image input layer and text input layer.
-The total trainable parameters amount to $49.26$M, which is only $0.4\%$ of the original FLUX model's $12$B parameters (consisting of 19 double blocks and 38 single blocks).
-Compared to previous methods~\cite{song2025insert, mou2025dreamo} that train LoRA on all layers (e.g., DreamO~\cite{mou2025dreamo} trained 707M parameters), our approach significantly reduces training costs.
-The model is optimized on our proposed 12k dataset using the AdamW~\cite{adam} optimizer with a learning rate of $5e-5$ and a batch size of 4.
-We train single-scene reference customization for 20k iterations in the first stage, followed by 10k iterations of multi-reference customization in the second stage.
+\paragraph{\textbf{Implementation Details.}} \OurMethod{} builds on the pre-trained text-to-image model FLUX.1-Fill~\citep{FluxFill}.
+We train LoRA~\citep{hu2022lora} (rank 64) on the first 10 layers of both single and double blocks, while directly fine-tuning the image and text input layers.
+In total, only $49.26$M parameters are trainable—just $0.4\%$ of the original FLUX model’s $12$B parameters (19 double and 38 single blocks).
+Unlike prior methods~\citep{song2025insert,mou2025dreamo} that train LoRA on all layers (e.g., DreamO~\citep{mou2025dreamo} trained 707M parameters), our approach drastically cuts training cost.
+The model is optimized on our 12K dataset for 20K iterations using AdamW~\citep{adam} with a learning rate of $5\times10^{-5}$ and a batch size of 4.
+To handle diverse resolutions, we employ a data-bucketing strategy that groups samples by size (e.g., $800{\times}800$, $1024{\times}1024$, $1024{\times}1280$, $1280{\times}1280$, $1504{\times}1504$) so each batch has uniform input dimensions.
+We also present a web application and inference pipeline in Appendix~\ref{appendix:web_app}.

-\paragraph{\textbf{Data Bucketing}} To adapt our model to various input resolutions, we implement data bucketing, ensuring that each batch contains inputs of identical resolution, including ([800, 800], [1024, 1024], [1024, 1280], [1280, 1280], [1504, 1504]).
-During multi-reference training, we similarly bucket the number of input reference images, ensuring each batch contains the same number of reference images, currently supporting ([1, 2, 3]).